 Meet Laurie Scott

 Laurie has been a tireless advocate for victims of human sex trafficking in Ontario, both inside and outside of the Legislature.
-In 2018, she received a National iSTAND Award from [free-them] in recognition of her "taking extraordinary measures to fight human trafficking in Canada".
-Laurie was also recognized with the 2017 Champion for Children award by the BOOST Child & Youth Advocacy Centre in Toronto.
-She is also passionate about encouraging women to get actively involved in public life.
+She has received national awards for her work on combatting human trafficking and child advocacy.
+She is passionate about encouraging women to get actively involved in public life.